biocool/BrainAtlasEffect_in_AutismClassification/README.md

 # AutismAtlasBrainFMRI

-The project required the following requirements:
+## Required dependencies for this project include

-python 3.7 or higher
+- python 3.7 or higher
-mne
+- mne
-pandas
+- pandas
-stats
+- stats
-sklearn
+- sklearn
-nilearn
+- nilearn
-numpy
+- numpy
-seaborn
+- seaborn
-matplotlib
+- matplotlib

-s

 1- To download data from ABIDE dataset please use the download_from_abide.py script.
 Please follow the guidelines for downloading specific derivatives.